FonazzaStent/TinyJot/ReadMe.txt

 - File - FTP Open (Alt-T), to open the remote logfile specified in the config.txt file (if it exists)
 - File – FTP Save (Alt-V), to save editing window content to the remote logfile specified in the config.txt file
-- File - FTP Password (Alt-W), to input FTP user password
+- File - FTP Password (Alt-P), to input FTP user password

 Every time you open a remote file, a timestamp will be automatically added at the end of the text contained in the editing window.
 You can start writing your next log entry below the timestamp.